Sunday, June 28, 2009

 Some people just don’t get it.

 A lot of us spend a great deal of time hunched over a computer, in a vehicle or slumped on the sofa.
 Prolonged sitting results in tight hip flexors, hamstrings and stiffness lower back and weak muscles.
-And this doesn’t have to be that way.

 In addition, most people that exercise miss the boat.